 Reports by Related Institutions

-The AI Safety Summit at Bletchley Park Asked the Wrong Questions
+The AI Safety Summit at Bletchley Park Asked the Wrong Questions (University of Leiden)

 The control of AI largely rests in the hands of a few major commercial entities